ktor-doc-jp/ktor-doc-jp/quickstart/guides/4oauth.md

 We also have to install the OAuth feature and configure it.
-We need to provide a HTTP client instance, a provider lookup where we determine the provider from the call (we don't need to put logic here since we are just supporting Google for this guide) and a urlProvider giving the redirection url that must match the one specified as authorized redirection in the Google Developers Console, in this case `http://me.mydomain.com:8080/login`:
+We need to provide a HTTP client instance, a provider lookup where we determine the provider from the call (we don't need to put logic here since we are just supporting Google for this guide) and a `urlProvider` giving the redirection U$L that must match the one specified as authorized redirection in the Google Developers Console, in this case `http://me.mydomain.com:8080/login`:

 ```kotlin
 install(Authentication) {